arya-io/PythonNotes/03_OOPS.md

 3. Prefer **built-in libraries** (e.g., `itertools`, `functools`) for efficiency.
 4. Engage with communities (e.g., Python's FP-focused forums) to learn idiomatic patterns.

 ---

-*Keep these notes for quick revision and refer back to code examples when practicing.*

----